GoogleCloudPlatform/cluster-toolkit/tools/cloud-build/images/cluster-toolkit-dockerfile/README.md

 This command runs the Cluster Toolkit Docker image and allows the `gcluster` binary to access your Google Cloud credentials and local files.
 Here's a breakdown:

-* `-v ~/.config/gcloud/:/root/.config/gcloud`: This part mounts your local Google Cloud configuration directory `(~/.config/gcloud)` to the `/root/.config/gcloud` directory inside the container.
+* `-v ~/.config/gcloud/:/root/.config/gcloud`: This argument mounts your local Google Cloud configuration directory `(~/.config/gcloud)` to the `/root/.config/gcloud` directory inside the container.
 This allows the `gcluster` binary to access your credentials and interact with Google Cloud resources.
-* `-v $(pwd):/data`: This part mounts your current working directory `($(pwd))` to the `/data` directory inside the container.
+* `-v $(pwd):/data`: This argument mounts your current working directory `($(pwd))` to the `/data` directory inside the container.
 This allows you to access any files in your current directory (like blueprint files) from within the container.
 You can then reference these files in your `<gcluster_command>` using the `/data` path.
 * `<image_name>`: Replace this with the name of your Docker image.
 * `<gcluster_command>`: Replace this with the `gcluster` command you want to execute.
 The Cluster Toolkit Docker image has `ENTRYPOINT ["gcluster"]` in its Dockerfile.
-This means that the `gcluster` command is automatically executed when the container starts, and any arguments provided after `<image_name>` in the docker run command are passed as arguments to `gcluster`.
+This means that the `gcluster` command is automatically executed when the container starts, and any arguments provided after `<image_name>` in the `docker run` command are passed as arguments to `gcluster`.

-When using the docker container to run `gcluster` commands that either deploy or modify cloud resources, it's strongly recommended to save a local copy of the deployment folder that's generated inside of the docker container.
+When using the Docker container to run `gcluster` commands that either deploy or modify cloud resources, it's strongly recommended to save a local copy of the deployment folder that's generated inside of the Docker container.
 This can be done by using the `--out` flag in combination with some `gcluster` commands to set the output directory where the `gcluster` deployment directory will be created.
-Ideally, the output directory should be a directory mounted from your local machine to the docker container.
+Ideally, the output directory should be a directory mounted from your local machine to the Docker container.
 This ensures that the deployment folder persists even after the container exits, allowing you to access and manage the deployment artifacts even after the container is removed.

 Example: